simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 ...............

-Deployment files specify the execution scenario: it lists the actors that should be started, along with their parameter.
+Deployment files specify the execution scenario: it lists the actors that should be started, along with their parameters.
 In the following example, we start 6 actors: one master and 5 workers.

 .. literalinclude:: ../../examples/cpp/app-masterworkers/s4u-app-masterworkers_d.xml